Freiling87/CCU/CCU/Scratchpad.md

 ##		CT	Hotkeys
 ###			C	00 Use Traverse to access subfields of private
 Might not be needed, if current attempt is working fine
+###			C	Deactivate hotkeys if typing into inputfield
+New
 ###			C	Arrow Keys - Orient (Draw)
 - Draw mode ends up with blank for NewDir
 	[Info   :  CCU_Core] OrientObject: Method Call